Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 }
 ```

-The final two functions are magic related and are similar to the health functions. `UpdateMagic` sets the `Magic` values and starts the timeline to get the player's magic meter back to 100%. `UpdateMagic` will run after 5 seconds of no magic firing to fill up the player's magic bar. `SetMagicChange` will toggle `bCanUseMagic` bool, set `PreviousMagic`, set `MagicValue`, change the gun's material to indicate overehating, the call `PlayFromStart` on the magic float timeline curve.
+The final two functions are magic related and are similar to the health functions. `UpdateMagic` sets the `Magic` values and starts the timeline to get the player's magic meter back to 100%. `UpdateMagic` will run after 5 seconds of no magic firing to fill up the player's magic bar. `SetMagicChange` will toggle `bCanUseMagic` bool, set `PreviousMagic`, set `MagicValue`, change the gun's material to indicate overheating, the call `PlayFromStart` on the magic float timeline curve.

 #### UpdateMagic and SetMagicChange
 ```cpp